kaan-keskin/introduction-to-docker/Part1.md

 ```

 You can also use the `--format` ﬂag to format output using Go templates.

+Format option is used in docker image to filter:

+- Image ID
+- Image repository
+- Image tag
+- Image digest
+- Image disk size
+- Time at which the image was created
+- Time elapsed since the creation of the image

 For example, the following command will only return the size property of images on a Docker host.

 ```shell